programming-in-python/ipp-exercise-tasks/README.md

 The structure of each chapter's notes and requirements are sequenced based on the ordered guidelines listed below:
   - FIRST: Read the information (INF) notes to help guide you through the exercises.
-    - Example (INF): PIP-INF-01-001 is the first (001) note in Lab Module 01 associated with Programming in Python (PIP), and is for informational (INF) purposes.
+    - Example (INF): IPP-INF-01-001 is the first (001) note in Lab Module 01 associated with Programming in Python (IPP), and is for informational (INF) purposes.
-  - SECOND: If you're a student in a PIP-specific course (e.g., Building Digital Twins), read through the STU category requirements to prepare for each exercise.
+  - SECOND: If you're a student in a IPP-specific course (e.g., Building Digital Twins), read through the STU category requirements to prepare for each exercise.
 Else, skip to the THIRD guideline.
-    - Example (STU): PIP-STU-02-001 is the first (001) student-specific task in Lab Module 02 associated with Programming in Python (PIP).
+    - Example (STU): IPP-STU-02-001 is the first (001) student-specific task in Lab Module 02 associated with Programming in Python (IPP).
   - THIRD: Read and implement the configuration (CFG) requirements to prepare for each exercise.
-    - Example (CFG): PIP-CFG-02-001 is the first (001) configuration-specific task in Lab Module 02 associated with Programming in Python (PIP).
+    - Example (CFG): IPP-CFG-02-001 is the first (001) configuration-specific task in Lab Module 02 associated with Programming in Python (IPP).
   - FOURTH: Read and implement each exercise related to the Python Exercise Components (PEC).
-    - Example (PEC): PIP-PEC-01-001 is the first (001) PEC task in Lab Module 01 associated with Programming in Python (PIP).
+    - Example (PEC): IPP-PEC-01-001 is the first (001) PEC task in Lab Module 01 associated with Programming in Python (IPP).
 It only applies to the given Python programming exercise.
   - FIFTH: Read and implement any integration exercise(s) to verify your functionality is working properly.
-    - Example (INT): PIP-INT-05-001 is the first (001) integration task in Lab Module 05 associated with Programming in Python (PIP).
+    - Example (INT): IPP-INT-05-001 is the first (001) integration task in Lab Module 05 associated with Programming in Python (IPP).
 Unless otherwise specified, it should be implemented AFTER all CFG and PEC related tasks.

 NOTE: As alluded to previously, an exception to the numbering sequence scheme is made for build-specific tasks related to the PEC repository.
-The initial build requirement (check out a new branch) is numbered '000' for each component (e.g., PIP-PEC-02-000) and should be implemented before any other component-specific requirement, and '100' for the final build requirement (e.g., PIP-PEC-02-100), which should be implemented after all other component-specific requirements.
+The initial build requirement (check out a new branch) is numbered '000' for each component (e.g., IPP-PEC-02-000) and should be implemented before any other component-specific requirement, and '100' for the final build requirement (e.g., IPP-PEC-02-100), which should be implemented after all other component-specific requirements.

 ## Other things to know